-I turned to Jeb and said, “Alright, I guess we are having a Bible study session here.”
+I turned to Jeb and said, “Alright, I guess we're having a Bible study session.”

 Jeb had been watching us and said, “I’m sorry I didn’t mean to cause trouble between you two.”

-“It’s just that religious people have caused us so much harm that I am very hesitant to invite someone into our inner circle of friends with those kinds of thoughts.
+“It’s just that religious people have caused us so much harm I'm very hesitant to invite someone into our inner circle of friends with those kinds of thoughts.
 We have enough to deal with without adding contentious religious discussions to the mix,” I said.

 Jeb looked down and the floor and asked, “You don’t trust me, do you?”